-Where other payday loans are inaccessible, tribal payday loans may be a workable solution.
-For most people, however, tribal payday loans are just as bad of a financial decision as a standard payday loan.
+Tribal loans are just payday loans from lenders who are based on tribal land.
+For most people, tribal payday loans are just as bad of a financial decision as a standard payday loan.

 What Are Tribal Payday Loans?